azuredevcollege/SAP/sap-oauth-saml-flow/AzureActiveDirectoryConfiguration/README.md

 ## Register Enterprise Application (Backend: SAP NetWeaver)

-> For the on behalf of flow we need to get a SAML assertion from the Azure Active Directory using a SAP NetWeaver as enterprise application.
+> To get access to the SAP ODATA Services seamlessly we configure the Azure Active Directory using a SAP NetWeaver as enterprise application.
 > This is important due to the goal and ability of enabling Single Sign On.

 > Please proceed with the following steps: